 Drying times will vary depending on your food dehydrator.
 Refer to your dehydrator owner’s manual for recommended temperatures and times for dehydrating specific foods.
 Remember to use drying times as a guide.

 Step 5.
-Equalize and Condition the Dehydrated Chipotle Peppers in Adobo Sauce
+Equalize and Conditioning the Dehydrated Chipotle Peppers in Adobo Sauce

 We always recommend letting food items cool completely after they have finished dehydrating and before packing them into a storage container.
 Warm food may cause sweating, which could provide enough moisture for mold to grow.